 The new SAT, designed to be aligned with Common Core standards, has a writing/reading section and a math section.
 The reading section asks students to answer questions about passages related to social science, literature, and science, while the writing section asks students questions about grammar and rhetoric based on passages related to careers, history/social science, and science.
 In addition, there is a math section that focuses on data analysis, algebra, and other areas.
 The new math section is narrower in its focus than the old SAT math section.
 The new optional SAT essay asks students to respond to a passage and analyze evidence, and it replaces an old essay in which students could answer a prompt using their personal experience.

 After students have taken the diagnostic tests, they should start preparing by using test prep guides put out by the College Board (for the SAT) or the ACT.
 These are the best-written guides on the market because they feature past tests (or at least tests designed by the actual test maker, in the case of the new SAT).
-The College Board is also offering test prep materials on the website of academia Khan.
+The College Board is also offering test prep materials on the website of Khan Academy.
 Once they have taken practice tests, students should review them to understand their mistakes, and they should also take tests under timed conditions to learn how to pace themselves.
 Some students choose to take review courses or work with a tutor, if their families resources allow for this help, and others can take lower-cost or free prep classes at their schools.